egoist/styled-vue/README.md

 ### Global Styles

 I think you should not do this, but I'm open for other thoughts, let's discuss it in issue tracker if you want this feature.

+### TypeScript

+We use Babel to parse your code, so TypeScript should work out-of-the-box, however there're some [caveats](https://babeljs.io/docs/en/babel-plugin-transform-typescript#caveats).

 ## Editor Plugins